nerabits/Surge-Manual/policy/group.md

 ## Auto URL Test Group

-Automatically select which policy will be used by benchmarking the latency to an URL.
+Automatically select which policy will be used by benchmarking the latency to a URL.

 `AutoTestGroup = url-test, ProxySOCKS5, ProxySOCKS5TLS, url = http://www.google.com/generate_204`